runtimeverification/k/USER_MANUAL.md

 Let us start with a description of the compilation process.
 According to the above diagram, the compiler driver is called `kompile`.
-For our purposes, it is enough to view the K compilation process as a black box that transforms a K specification into a Kore specification file.
+For our purposes, it is enough to view the K compilation process as a black box that transforms a K specification into a lower-level Kore specification that encodes the same information, but that is easier to work with programmatically.

 **K Execution Process:**
 We now turn our attention to the K execution process.
 Abstractly, we can divide